 - Clinical science

-Peptic ulcer disease (PUD) refers to the presence of one or more ulcerative lesions in the stomach or lining of the duodenum.
-Possible etiologies include infection with the bacterium Helicobacter pylori (most common), prolonged use of nonsteroidal anti-inflammatory medicines (possibly in combination with glucocorticoids), conditions associated with an overproduction of stomach acid (hypersecretory states), and stress.
-Epigastric pain is a typical symptom of PUD, however, some patients remain asymptomatic.
+Peptic ulcer disease (PUD) is the presence of one or more ulcerative lesions in the stomach or duodenum.
+Etiologies include infection with Helicobacter pylori (most common), prolonged NSAID use (possibly in combination with glucocorticoids), conditions associated with an overproduction of stomach acid (hypersecretory states), and stress.
+Epigastric pain is a typical symptom of PUD; however, some patients remain asymptomatic.
 Usually, patients younger than 60 years of age can be managed with a test-and-treat strategy for H. pylori infection or with empirical acid suppression therapy.
 Older patients and those with high-risk clinical features benefit from an esophagogastroduodenoscopy (EGD) and biopsies to confirm the diagnosis or rule out differential diagnoses (especially gastric cancer).
-First-line treatment for most peptic ulcers involves symptom control (e.g., acid-lowering medication), H. pylori eradication via triple therapy (a course of two different antibiotics in combination with a proton-pump inhibitor) and the withdrawal of offending agents.
-Antisecretory drugs (e.g., proton-pump inhibitors, or PPIs), which reduce stomach acid production, are continued for 4–8 weeks after eradication therapy and may be considered for maintenance therapy if symptoms recur.
-Surgical intervention may be necessary in rare cases, especially if complications such as perforation or massive bleeding occur.
-Stomach cancer is an important differential diagnosis and must be ruled out if risk factors are present.
+First-line treatment for most peptic ulcers involves symptom control (e.g., acid-lowering medication), H. pylori eradication therapy, and withdrawal of causative agents.
+Antisecretory drugs (e.g., proton-pump inhibitors), which reduce stomach acid production, are continued for 4–8 weeks after eradication therapy and may be considered for maintenance therapy if symptoms recur.
+Surgical intervention may be considered in rare cases.
+Some patients benefit from endoscopic surveillance, especially if symptoms persist or there is clinical suspicion for malignancy.